 - Coat is usually black, bluff or black-and-white spotted

-Council’s management activities for feral pigs include individual and coordinated 1080 baiting programs, coordinated shoots, and the loan of traps and hog hoppers.
+Council’s management activities for feral pigs include 1080 baiting on individual properties on request, coordinated shoots, and the loan of traps and hog hoppers.

 Further information is available on the Queensland Government Business Queensland's Feral Pig web page.